EnAccess/OpenSmartMeter/README.md

 This is used to correct any errors due to varying tolerances.
 Further details including source code, schematics, and manufacturing files can be found in the EnAccess github repository

-## Repository structure

-### documentations

-The documentation folder contain all information as related to manufacturing the smart energy meter, information such as Api documentation, rationale behind design, calibration report, trouble shooting manual, bill of material, datasheet for all components used.

-### Firmware codes

-The firware code folder contain the firmware code written in C++ on Arduino platform, the folder also contain the library files used in the code.

-### Meter hardware design

-The meter hardware design folder contain the Kicad design file, gerber manufacturing file, exterior casing manufacturing files, design images.

-### Web software demo video

-This folder contain the web demo video to guide a developer developer on the functionality of the web software.

-### Web software

-This folder contain the web software codes used.
-The link to the web demo is: <https://paygotesting.000webhostapp.com>

 ## Quick look at the schematic

 ### Microcontroller voltage regulation stage